squigglesdev/SimpleInteractablesUnity/README.md

 - If the object is of type `Toggle`, the player can activate it by pressing the interact button.
 - If the object is of type `Radius`, it is activated if the player is within the radius and presses the interact button, and deactivated if the player leaves the radius.

-The script also has a `ToggleActivation` function that toggles the activation state of the object, and an `Activate` function that sets the activation state of the object to true.

 ## Installation

 To use the `Interactable` script in your project, simply download the code and place it in your Unity project's `Assets` folder.